thoughtbot/ruby-science/release/ruby-science.md

 Our favorite is [Code Climate](https://codeclimate.com/), which is a hosted tool and will scan your code for issues every time you push to Git.
 Code Climate attempts to locate hot spots for refactoring and assigns each class a simple A through F grade.
-It identifies complexity, duplication, churn, and code smells.
+It identifies complexity, duplication, churn and code smells.

 If you're unable to use a hosted service, there are gems you can use locally, such as [metric_fu], [churn], [flog], [flay], and [reek].
-These gems can identify churn, complexity, duplication, and smells.
+These gems can identify churn, complexity, duplication and smells.

 [metric_fu]: https://github.com/metricfu/metric_fu
 [churn]: https://github.com/danmayer/churn